Fitsumhelina/TechTonic-Landing/README.md

 ![About Us](./public/assets/Screenshot1.png)
 *About Us page introducing our team and goals.*

-Add more screenshots as needed to illustrate other sections, like Services and Contact.

 ## Demo Video

-To get a quick overview of the website, watch our [demo video](./public/assets/demo.mp4) where we walk through the features and design of the TechTonic Tribe landing page.
+To get more  overview of the website, watch our [demo video](./public/assets/demo.mp4) where we walk through the features and design of the TechTonic Tribe landing page.

 ## Usage